wennerryle/neuro-csv/README.md

 - Have a userfriendly JSON configuration file with JSON schema.
 - Have a userfriendly CLI
 - Have a JSON schema interface for structured output direct into columns
+- Have a progress bar with an approximate end time

 ## Recomendations